SethCalkins/audible/MAKINGOF.md

 ### A note upfront

-The reason I did all is because I originally wanted to find out if I could work around the DRM stuff in Audible audio books.
+The reason I did all this, is because I originally wanted to find out if I could work around the DRM stuff in Audible audio books.
 So far this has not been successful, but at least we got a header parser library out of it.

 While writing this, I found there is a python library which interprets .aa file header data.
 While I could have used it as a reference to make my life easier,